justinjaywang/taiwanese-foods/_foods/d.md

 Dòujiāng (*doujiang* or *soy milk*) is a drink made from soybeans that are ground, boiled, and strained.
 Soybeans are central to East Asian cuisine, and soy milk is ubiquitous.

-In Taiwan, both sweet and savory varieties are traditional breakfast fare, often accompanied by foods like shaobing (sesame flatbread), youtiao (deep-fried dough sticks), and <a href="#m" class="js-nav-link" data-target="m">mantou</a> (steamed buns).
+In Taiwan, both sweet and savory varieties are traditional breakfast fare, often accompanied by foods like shaobing (sesame flatbread), youtiao (deep-fried dough sticks), and [mantou](#m){: .js-nav-link} (steamed buns).